Jay-Karia/fitlog/README.md

 - Use shortcuts for quick and efficient workout logging
 - Remove or update exercise and workout entries
 - Display workout data in clean, tabular format
+- Configuration management
+- Import and export your fitlog data

 ## Documentation